-Today, companies are providing more tools and resources for eco-friendly consumers, which makes living sustainably easier than ever before.
-Here’s how your can keep up your home in a sustainable way.
+Today, companies offer more tools and resources.
+Resources needed for eco-friendly consumers.
+That which makes living sustainably easier than ever before.
+Here’s how to keep up in a sustainable way for the home.

 Choose Products With Eco-Labels

-Inhabitat cites that there are more than 400 green certifications that are competing for the attention of eco-friendly consumers.
-Products that have green certifications are marked with an eco-label.
-For example, paper and wood that are responsibly sourced and harvested are marked by the Rainforest Alliance certification or the Forest Stewardship Council certification.
-You also might have noticed that appliances come with stickers from Energy Guide, a mandatory label on each product that predicts its energy consumption.
-Energy Star is one of the most recognizable eco-labels.
+Inhabitat cites more than 400 green certifications compete for eco-friendly consumers.
+Products that have green certifications with an eco-label.
+For example, paper and wood that responsibly sourced.
+All harvested plus marked with Rainforest Alliance certification or the Forest Stewardship Council certifications.
+You also notice that appliances come with stickers from Energy Guide.
+This mandatory label on each product that predicts its energy consumption.
+Energy Star; considered one of the most recognizable eco-labels.

-Labels are put in place to help green-minded consumers make sustainable, energy-saving choices when it comes to making purchases.
-Additional labels can be found on building products, such as Smart Certified labels; water delivery, like WaterSense certifications; and food products and home goods, including furniture.
-For more on eco-labels, check out InHabitat.com.
+So labels in place to help green-minded consumers make sustainable, energy-saving choices.
+All when it comes to making purchases.
+Additional labels can be found on building products.
+Those such as Smart Certified labels; water delivery, like WaterSense certifications.
+Also food products and home goods, including furniture.
+Finally and for more on eco-labels, check out InHabitat.com.

 Compost Your Scraps and Trash

-It’s estimated that 40 percent of the food purchased in the United States goes to waste, according to the Food and Agriculture Association.
-It also reports that 1.3 billion tons of the food that’s produced for human consumption goes to waste as well.
-This is a big problem.
-Over 97 percent of food waste ends up in a landfill, notes the Environmental Protection Agency.
+It’s estimated that 40 percent of the food purchased in the United States goes to waste.
+That’s according to the Food and Agriculture Association.
+It also reports so that 1.3 billion tons of the food that’s produced for human consumption.
+All goes to waste as well.
+This so much of a big problem.
+As a result, over 97 percent of food waste ends up in a landfill.
+All noted by the Environmental Protection Agency.

-Instead of tossing out your dated groceries, table scraps, banana peels and eggshells, compost them.
+Therefore instead of tossing out your dated groceries, table scraps, banana peels and eggshells, compost them.
 Composting these items is easy, and it doesn’t take much to get started.
-Plus, the soil you generate during composting is great for growing organic food at home, as it’s rich with minerals and nutrients.
+Plus, the soil you generate during composting is great for growing organic food at home.
+Since it is rich with minerals and nutrients.
 For more on composting at home, visit EarthEasy.com.

 Shop at Eco-Minded Retailers

-The Environmental Working Group (EWG) has put together a roundup of the safest and most eco-friendly products.
-On its site you can navigate through products, such as laundry powder from Bio-Kleen Industries and organic bathroom cleaners from Buggy Love.
-For a comprehensive list of green cleaners, visit EWG.org.
+So the Environmental Working Group (EWG) put together a roundup of the safest and most eco-friendly products.
+From laundry powder to Bio-Kleen Industries and organic bathroom cleaners to Buggy Love.
+Finally and for a comprehensive list of green cleaners, visit EWG.org.